TERPLY

 1. Radically simple: 8th-grade reading level maximum

-2. Empathetic without being saccharine: Acknowledge difficulty without dwelling on it
+2. Empathetic without being too sweet: Acknowledge difficulty without dwelling on it

 3. Transparent about limitations: Clear about what we know/don't know

-5. Medical accuracy without medical speak: Plain language first, technical terms when necessary with clear definitions
+5. Medical accuracy without medical speak: Plain language first, technical terms when necessary with clear definitions; necessary for usability as patients are often under some sort of duress

 Voice & Tone:

-● Voice (consistent): Knowledgeable friend, warm but professional, never clinical
+Voice: Knowledgeable friend, warm nurse but professional, and not clinical

-○ Success states: Celebratory but not trivializing health concerns
+- Success states: Celebratory but not trivializing health concerns or focusing on the “high”

 3. Information Architecture & Content Hierarchy

-I redesigned the content flow to match user mental models:
+I redesigned the content flow to match user mentality models:

 1. Create account